Quantum limit transport and destruction of the Weyl nodes in TaAs: Abstract

-\textbf{Weyl semimetals are a new class of materials that host an unusual type of massless particle predicted by quantum field theory---Weyl fermions.
-Unlike electrons in conventional metals, which come in `spin-up' and `spin-down' variants, Weyl fermions have chiral `left-handed' and `right-handed' variants.
-These exotic quasiparticles represent a new ingredient in the search for correlated states of electronic matter.
-A key difficulty has been that real materials also contain non-Weyl or `trivial' electrons, and disentangling the experimental signatures of the Weyl fermions has proven challenging.
-Here we use magnetic fields up to 95 tesla to drive the Weyl semimetal TaAs far into its quantum limit (QL), where only the purely chiral \thh{0} energy levels (Landau levels (LLs)) belonging to the Weyl fermions are occupied and where they can be studied in isolation.
-Up to 50 tesla we find the electrical resistivity to be nearly independent of magnetic field: unusual for a conventional metal in the QL but consistent with the chiral anomaly for Weyl fermions.
-Above 50 tesla we observe a two-order-of-magnitude increase in resistivity, indicating that a gap has opened in the chiral LLs and providing a bulk measure of the Weyl-node separation.
-Above 80 tesla we observe strong ultrasonic attenuation below 2 kelvin, suggesting a new mesoscopically-textured state of matter---reminiscent of the Coulomb-driven `microemulsion' phases in two dimensions.
-These results show how high magnetic fields can be used to overcome material constraints and access a state composed purely of Weyl fermions, and point the way to inducing new correlated states of matter composed of these exotic quasiparticles.}
+Weyl fermions are a new ingredient for correlated states of electronic matter.
+A key difficulty has been that real materials also contain non-Weyl quasiparticles, and disentangling the experimental signatures has proven challenging.
+We use magnetic fields up to 95 tesla to drive the Weyl semimetal TaAs far into its quantum limit (QL), where only the purely chiral \thh{0} Landau levels (LLs) of the Weyl fermions are occupied.
+We find the electrical resistivity to be nearly independent of magnetic field up to 50 tesla: unusual for conventional metals but consistent with the chiral anomaly for Weyl fermions.
+Above 50 tesla we observe a two-order-of-magnitude increase in resistivity, indicating that a gap opens in the chiral LLs.
+Above 80 tesla we observe strong ultrasonic attenuation below 2 kelvin, suggesting a mesoscopically-textured state of matter.
+These results point the way to inducing new correlated states of matter in the QL of Weyl semimetals.